Kenya812/05-FPS-Maze/README.md

 Context and date Exercise for MSCH-C220

-Description: This is a 3D maze where you get a gun and able to shoot an emney so you can solve the maze
+Description: This is a 3D maze that is pretty complicated where you get a key and go be able to go to the exit to win.
+Their is one emney that will be in your way or in the maze itself so be careful he can kill you.

 ## Implementation
 - Procedural Maze
 - Music and Sound Effect
 - Creative use of light and materials
--

 ## References